Three counterexamples to a conjecture of Colin de Verdi\`ere on multiplicity: Introduction

 \subsection{Outline of proof}

 We now describe how we prove that $m_1(X_{10})$ and $m_1(X_{17})$ are as large as observed numerically.
-These techniques will be applied in a forthcoming paper to confirm the remaining multiplicities in \figref{fig:mult}.
+These techniques also show that $m_1(X_{37})\geq 24$ and will be applied in a forthcoming paper to confirm the remaining multiplicities in \figref{fig:mult}.

 In \cite{Klein}, it was shown that the Bolza surface $B$ and the Klein quartic $K$ satisfy $m_1(B)=3$ and $m_1(K)=8$ using the representation theory of their isometry groups and the Selberg trace formula.
 The idea is that the eigenspaces of the Laplacian can be decomposed into direct sums of irreducible representations (irreps) of the isometry group (or any of its subgroups).
 If the irreducible representations of small dimension can be ruled out from appearing in the eigenspace corresponding to $\lambda_1$, that forces $m_1$ to be large.
 The proof of \thmref{thm:main} is based on the same general idea but uses improved methods to exclude representations.

+Here is an elementary way to rule out most of the irreps for $X_{10}$ and $X_{17}$.
+We will not use this argument in the actual proof, so we skip some details.
 The surfaces $X_{10}$ and $X_{17}$ happen to be chiral, meaning that all their isometries are orientation-preserving.
-The dimensions of the irreducible representations of $\Isom^+(X_{10})$ and $\Isom^+(X_{17})$ over $\RR$ are
+The dimensions of the irreducible representations of $\Isom^+(X_{10})$ and $\Isom^+(X_{17})$ over $\CC$ are

 (see Appendix \ref{app_chartables}) while the corresponding dimensions for $\Isom^+(B)$ and $\Isom^+(K)$ are